Meet Our Team

 Chad grew up in central Kansas.
 Following in his father’s footsteps as an avid outdoorsman, he started hunting and fishing when he was a boy.
 Even from a young age, he knew that he’d make his passion for the outdoors his livelihood someday.

 Although he loves to hunt birds and big game, Chad feels that guiding someone and creating life-long memories are even more enjoyable.
-His hunting team includes Maggie, who is one of seven generations of German shorthair pointers raised and trained by Chad’s father.
+His hunting team includes several GSP's that he has personally trained.
 Guests often tell us that Chad is one of the best guides they have ever hunted with.
 He is extremely easy going and personable; someone that makes fast friends.
 Guests more than once have described him as a "mountain goat" after chasing chuckars around the canyon with him.

 Read Ian Privette's Bio